 Choosing The Best Coffee Beans For Cold Brew

 So now that we have given you the quick rundown of Cold Brew coffee, how do you find the best coffee for Cold Brew?

-The first thing to consider is what level of roast you should opt for?
+The first thing to consider is what level of roast you should opt for.
 Note this is a matter that experts are divided over so ultimately it will come down to personal preference.

 Some people love using light roasts because the brewing method eliminates a lot of the acidity.
 However, others feel the light acidity and floral, fruity notes that characterize a light roast are lost when brewing via Cold Brew.
 Light roasts also have a longer brewing time as the structure of the bean hasn’t been as broken down by the roasting process.
-If you are a fan of light roasted coffee it is best drunk black when brewed.
+If you are a fan of lightly roasted coffee it is best drunk black when brewed.

-Many consider medium roasted beans to be the best coffee beans for Cold Brew, as they produce a balanced brew, with deep and rich flavors and little bitterness.
+Many consider medium-roasted beans to be the best coffee beans for Cold Brew, as they produce a balanced brew, with deep and rich flavors and little bitterness.
 This is another good option if you are wanting to drink your cold brew black.

 Dark Roasts are another favorite for Cold Brew aficionados, particularly if you like a rich brew with chocolatey and nutty notes.
 Of all the roasts, dark roasts require the shortest steeping time.
 This is a good option if you are intending on drinking your cold brew diluted with milk.